cameraui/sdk/go/docs/api/camera.md

 ## type DetectionZone

-DetectionZone is a polygon zone used for detection filtering or privacy masking.
+DetectionZone is a polygon zone that restricts or drops detections.

 	type DetectionZone struct {
 	    // Name is the zone display name.